 Exhibit I provides actual and projected experience using the assumptions described in Section 6.
-Actual experience is provided from inception through 2020 (with claim runout through 2021) and then projected on a seriatim basis for 60 years.
-The actual and projected experience is based on nationwide premiums.
-The after-increase projected experience reflects the requested increase on a seriatim basis.
+Actual experience is provided from inception through 2022 and then projected on a seriatim basis for 60 years.
+The actual and projected experience is based on nationwide premiums reflecting the full implementation of rate increases approved through February 2023.
+The after-increase projected experience reflects the requested increase (described in Section 2) on a seriatim basis.